AetCloud/Storager/README.md

-# AetSQL
+# DataStorage
-A small side project for creating a somewhat dependable database.
+Git repo for data storage and what not.